Contact Form

 Treatments

-The service is available to all patients needing to access care for all minor injuries and illness in children (aged over 12 months) and adults.
-All visitors are advised to continue to wear a face covering when accessing care at the centre.
+The service is available to all patients needing to access care for all minor injuries and illness in children (aged over 2 years old) and adults.

 Alternative treatment